newobject/gitlab-recipes/install/CentOS_6.md

 **This installation guide was created for CentOS 6.3 in combination with gitlab 4.0 and tested on it.**
 We also tried this on RHEL 6.3 and found that there are subtle differences that we so far have only documeted in part.

-Please read `doc/install/requirements.md` for hardware and platform requirements.

 ## Note ##
 This guide installs gitlab on a bare system from scratch using MySQL as the database.
-All Postgress installation steps are absent as they have not been tested yet.

-**Important Note:**
-The following steps have been known to work.
-If you deviate from this guide, do it with caution and make sure you don't violate any assumptions GitLab makes about its environment.
-For things like AWS installation scripts, init scripts or config files for alternative web server have a look at the "Advanced Setup Tips" section.

-**Important Note:**
-If you find a bug/error in this guide please submit an issue or pull request following the contribution guide (see `CONTRIBUTING.md`).

 **Note about accounts:**
 In most cases you are required to run commands as the 'root' user.